Poetry New Zealand Series

-Poetry New Zealand is the country’s longest-running poetry magazine, showcasing new writing from Aotearoa and overseas.
+Poetry New Zealand Yearbook (renamed Poetry Aotearoa Yearbook in 2023) is the country’s longest-running poetry magazine, showcasing new writing from Aotearoa and overseas.

 It presents the work of talented newcomers and developing writers as well as that of established leaders in the field.

-Designed for Massey University Press, Poetry 17 was designed with Thomas Le Bas and Fay McAlpine, and 18, 19 and 20 ongoing collaboration between Tom and I. 21 and 22 were solo projects (Thomas now being a busy design manager in Auckland/Canada!).
+Designed for Massey University Press, Poetry 17 was designed with Thomas Le Bas and Fay McAlpine, and 18, 19 and 20 ongoing collaborations between Tom and I. 21 and 22 were solo projects (Thomas now being a busy design manager in Canada).
+Poetry 23 was a collaboration Thomas Cumming and Krista Barnaby.

 It pops!
 Everyone I’ve shown it to so far agrees that not only is it a beautiful piece of design, but that it draws the eye to an extraordinary degree …